Mobile apps and web applications development

 Examples of Hybrid Mobile Apps

-Since there are multiple hybrid app development platforms such as Cordova and PhoneGap, there exists a considerable number of hybrid apps in the market today.
+Since there are multiple hybrid app development platforms, such as Cordova and PhoneGap, many hybrid apps exist in the market today.
 They include MarketWatch, Untappd, Offcourse Golf, and many others.

 2. Web Apps

-Web apps are basically the app versions of websites.
+Web apps are the app versions of websites.
 What does that mean?
-A web app is an app that is accessed via a browser, but not as a hybrid app.
+A web app is an app that is accessed via a browser but not as a hybrid app.
 These apps are built with standard technologies like CSS and JavaScript frameworks.
-The good news is that they don’t need to be downloaded and installed in devices, as it’s the case with native and hybrid apps.
+The good news is that they don’t need to be downloaded and installed on devices, as with native and hybrid apps.

 Progressive Web Apps, PWAs